 Doctors and nurses began to take innovation into their own hands, using social media platforms to help people.
 For instance, mental health activist Zachery Dereniowski, under the handle MDMotivator, shares bite-sized, easy-to-understand information on anxiety, isolation, depression and hyper-consciousness on TikTok and Instagram.2

 These platforms serve as powerful launchpads for innovation.
-Thinking even bigger, healthcare organizations might consider designing tools and platforms that create an open system for developers to use the APIs as they create their own applications.
+Thinking even bigger, healthcare organisations might consider designing tools and platforms that create an open system for developers to use the APIs as they create their own applications.
 HumanAPI allows for connectivity to clinical and device data.
 Such companies that design open platforms drive greater co-creation, platform stickiness and they have greater opportunities to partner with others.

 Not every healthcare organisation is equipped to relentlessly pursue innovation.
 However, all can be open to collaboration with external developers and adopt a spirit of trying new approaches—testing and learning and being willing to fail.
-Organizations can also look to ecosystem partners to join forces on designing and developing innovations that improve health consumer and clinician experiences and solve healthcare challenges.
+Organisations can also look to ecosystem partners to join forces on designing and developing innovations that improve health consumer and clinician experiences and solve healthcare challenges.

 Rethink the employee experience